What do gravitational-wave observations tell us about Luminous Red Novae?: Results and Discussion

-In our analysis, we have assumed that all binaries formed through the IBE channel have an associated LRN.
+In our analysis, we have assumed that all binaries formed have one associated LRN.
+Although possible, it is highly unlikely for the binary to have two unstable mass transfer events which would not result in a merger.
 We have also assumed that all CBCs (BNSs/NSBHs) are formed via IBE.
 However, these assumptions may overestimate the true fraction of LRNe, as not all IBE binaries undergo interactions that produce observable luminous transients, and a hitherto unknown fraction of CBCs (esp.
 NSBHs) may potentially be formed in dense stellar environments without requiring a CE phase.
 Specifically, LRNe are typically associated with CE ejection or stellar mergers—events that occur only in a subset of IBE scenarios.
 Systems that evolve through stable mass transfer or those with compact, high-mass primaries may not generate an LRNe, either due to the absence of envelope ejection or because the ejection is not radiatively efficient.
 As such, our results should be interpreted as upper limits on the fraction of LRNe that produce CBCs as end products.

 It is important to note that the calculations have been carried out for mergers occurring in the local universe, i.e., at $z=0$, due to the lack of redshift-dependent estimates for BNS/NSBH merger rates from the LVK.
 However, with the advent of third-generation GW detectors, it may become possible to explore the redshift dependence of these rates.